 Near the top of your bag of coffee, you may have noticed a small round piece of plastic with a couple of holes.
 This is a degassing valve.
 It lets the CO2 gases out while keeping the oxygen at bay, keeping your coffee fresher for longer.

 Sunlight and moisture are the coffee beans worst enemy.
 Keep them out of the sun and do not put them in your fridge or freezer.
 Changing your beans climate from cold to warm will cause condensation that will do more damage than good.

 Keep your beans in an air tight or sealed container.
-A dark glass or ceramic jar stored away in a kitchen cupboard is perfect.
+If your bag of beans doesn't have a zip lock, store them in a glass or ceramic jar, and put them away in a kitchen cupboard.
+Easy!